Predicting every Premier League team's top goalscorer in 2025/26

 Rounding off our predictions is Jorgen Strand Larsen at Wolves, with the 25-year-old Norwegian proving his worth at the back-end of last season.
 With 14 goals last term - and seven of them since March - he really started to find his feet in the Premier League, and will have to step up even more convincingly now that Wolves have waved goodbye to Matheus Cunha.

-Vitor Pereira's side finished the season in decent shape last term, winning six in a row between March and May, and will hope to kick on into the top half this time around.
+Vitor Pereira's side finished the season in decent shape last term, winning six in a row between March and May, and will still be hopeful of pushing on this season despite a winless start.
 They weren't the league's most prolific scorers, and that isn't likely to change this year, but Strand Larsen will certainly play his part.

 So, that concludes our attempt at predicting every Premier League team's top goalscorer in the 2025/26 campaign.
-Check out one of our other pieces looking ahead to next season, as we make one crazy prediction about every single PL club.
+Check out one of our other pieces looking at the season as a whole, where the Ladbrokes writers made their predictions for the campaign.

 Who won the Premier League Golden Boot last season?